danieldan0/microservice-store/README.md

+# C4 Architecture Documentation – Online Shop System

-# Online Shop System - C4 Context Diagram
+### Online Shop System - Context Diagram

 This diagram shows the high-level view of the Online Shop System and its interactions with external users and systems.